sandhawke/psdad/rwot8.md

 proprietary software talking to another instance of itself.

-In any case, for Bob to be confident he is correctly understanding Alice's message, there has to be some clear external signalling of how Alice intends each of the data fields in her message to be understood, in the context of the message.
+In any case, for Bob to be confident he is correctly understanding Alice's message, there has to be some clear external signaling of how Alice intends each of the data fields in her message to be understood, in the context of the message.